 Betfair offers a mobile app that is available on both iOS and Android devices.
 The Betfair app has went through some upgrades over the past few years and is now a sleek and enjoyable experience.
 The black interface looks really cool and the useability is leaps and bounds ahead of the version that Betfair first rolled out a few years ago.

-The one downside to Betfair is that because you are betting against other punters and not the bookmakers, there are absolutely zero promotions on offer.
+The one downside to Betfair is that because you are betting against other punters and not the bookmakers, there are no promotions on offer.

 There are lots of deposit and withdrawal options on Betfair Australia and the process couldn’t be easier.